OSGeo/grass-website/content/contribute/sponsoring.md

 ### Sponsorship benefits

-All sponsors are important for the GRASS GIS project, no matter what funding level they commit to.
+All sponsors are important to the GRASS GIS project, no matter what level of funding they commit to.
-In recognition of the various levels of sponsor contributions, each sponsor receives particular benefits.
-These are mostly limited to logo sizes so far, but as the PSC sees potential, we will enlarge the list of benefits according to support level.
+In recognition of the different levels of sponsorship, each sponsor will receive specific benefits.
+These are mostly limited to logo sizes so far, but as the PSC sees potential, we will extend the list of benefits according to the level of support.

 | **Sponsorship**  | **Diamond**  | **Platinum**  | **Gold**  | **Silver**  | **Bronze**  |
 |---|---|---|---|---|---|